open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### ParentOrElse

-* This is a composite sampler. `ParentOrElse(delegateSampler)` delegates to  `delegateSampler` for root spans and otherwise respects the parent sampling decision.
+* This is a composite sampler. `ParentOrElse(delegateSampler)` either respects the parent span's sampling decision or delegates to  `delegateSampler` for root spans.
 * If parent exists:
   * If parent's `SampledFlag` is set to `true` returns `RECORD_AND_SAMPLED`
   * If parent's `SampledFlag` is set to `false` returns `NOT_RECORD`